VictoriaScott-re/python-api-challenge/README.md

 ### VacationPy

-In VacationPy, I utilized the weather data obtained in WeatherPy to identify potential vacation destinations with favorable weather conditions.
-I used Jupyter-gmaps and the OpenWeatherMap API to create interactive heatmaps of humidity levels across cities.
-Then, I narrowed down the list of cities based on specific weather criteria and used the Google Places API to find nearby hotels for each destination.
-Finally, I plotted the chosen hotels on the heatmap to visualize ideal vacation spots.
+In VacationPy, I leveraged the weather data obtained from WeatherPy to pinpoint potential vacation destinations featuring favorable weather conditions.
+Using Geoviews and the OpenWeatherMap API, I crafted interactive heatmaps showcasing humidity levels across various cities.
+Subsequently, I refined the list of cities based on predetermined weather criteria.
+Finally, I plotted the chosen cities onto a world map and identified nearby hotels using Geoviews Feature.

 ## Observations and Insights

-Here are some key observations and insights from the analysis:
+Here are some key observations and insights from the Weatherpy analysis:

 - Temperature tends to decrease as distance from the equator increases, with cities closer to the equator experiencing higher temperatures.
 - There is no strong correlation between latitude and cloudiness or wind speed, indicating that these factors are influenced by other variables.